| |

 Season: October through May

-This hike is almost entirely in the open with no shade or water.
+This hike is almost entirely in the open with no shade or water, and is ridiculously steep.
 Avoid hiking this trail in hot weather.
+See Seasons of the San Gabriels for a detailed description of minding the seasons.

 Getting to the Trailhead: